h4wkew/synthetix/README.md

 *;test
 ```

-Sequences (linen) indicate that each wordlist entry should has :
+This pattern dictates that each wordlist entry will contain:

-- Three letter (a-z and A-Z).
+- Three letters (either uppercase or lowercase).
-- Two digits, exluding 4 and 5.
+- Two digits, excluding '4' and '5'.
-- One character that is either special or the digit 0 or 1.
+- One special character or the digits '0' or '1'.
-- Fixed string "test".
+- The fixed string "test" appended at the end.

 ## Understanding the Output

-An entry in the wordlist following the above rules could be **abc12#test**:
+A wordlist entry conforming to the above rules could be **abc12#test** :

-`abc` for the first three letters.
+`abc` as the first three letters.
-`12` for two digits which are not 4 or 5.
+`12` as two digits, excluding 4 and 5.
 `#` as a special character.
 `test` as the fixed string appended at the end.

-Other valid entry could be : vak670test, dfv00!test, apm16%test.
+Other possible entries include: *vak670test*, *dfv00!test*, *apm16%test*.

-For further examples and advanced usage, refer to the `examples` directory in the project repository.
+Explore the examples directory in the project repository for more examples and advanced usage.